-When the Fed ignores gold—the monetary Polaris, unit of account— as a standard of reference for creating base money, it flails about without a reference, going from inflation to deflation and back to inflation.
-Ultimately, the Fed will always devalue because it is a hidden tax that serves the interest of government and the elite.
+When the Fed ignores gold—the monetary Polaris, unit of account— as a standard of reference for creating base money, it flails about, going from inflation to deflation and back to inflation.
+Ultimately, the Fed will always devalue because it is a hidden tax that serves the interest of the government and the elite.

 Currently, there is $2.1 trillion of base money that sits dormant as excess reserves in depository institution accounts earning interest from the Fed.
 There is no demand for this excess base money and it should not exist.
 The Fed wants to remove the excess reserves and normalize but has no idea how to do it other than very slowly over an undefined period of time—and hope that market indices maintain their perpetual upward slope over the interim.